Sleep Dealer: Plot

 One summer, a remote-controlled military aerial vehicle operated by the security forces of Del Rio Water catches Memo monitoring a frequency used by the drones.
 This act warrants a brutal attack.
 He disconnects in time before the drone can locate him with certainty.
 On another occasion, he and his brother watch a live TV broadcast about a drone action that is about to destroy a building known to be intercepting drone communication.
 They quickly realize that the building is their own home, where Memo has his equipment, and run to save their father, whose life is in danger.
-However, they are too late, and the vehicle launches a rocket at the father, instantly killing him.
+However, they are too late, and the vehicle launches a rocket at the father, wounding him.
+The drone pilot then faces their father, seeing him through the drone’s camera, before killing him.
 The drone pilot is a Mexican-American named Rudy Ramirez.
-Memo boards a bus to the city of Tijuana to find work.
+After the tragedy Memo boards a bus to Tijuana to find work in order to help sustain his family.

-Luz Martínez also boards the same bus.
+On that same bus Memo meets Luz Martínez.
 Memo notices that Luz has nodes on the wrist for interfacing with the digital network and asks her where he can get them for free.
 She tells him that he can find someone, known as a coyotek, to connect him by asking around in a certain alley.
 Luz has loans and may default.
 She makes a living by uploading memories to an online memory trading company, TruNode, where viewers pay for content.
-She uploads her memory of meeting Memo.
+Luz uploads her memory of meeting Memo to TruNode expecting nothing to come out of it.
+She was surprised to find she would end up uploading more of Memo as the film went on.